Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

   * processes hogging the CPU

-Restarting Shinken
+Restarting Alignak
 ===================

-You're done with modifying the Shinken configuration, so you'll need to :ref:`verify your configuration files <runningshinken/verifyconfig>` and :ref:`restart Shinken <runningshinken/startstop>`.
+You're done with modifying the Alignak configuration, so you'll need to :ref:`verify your configuration files <runningalignak/verifyconfig>` and :ref:`restart Alignak <runningalignak/startstop>`.

 If the verification process produces any errors messages, fix your configuration file before continuing.
-Make sure that you don't (re)start Shinken until the verification process completes without any errors!
+Make sure that you don't (re)start Alignak until the verification process completes without any errors!

 .. _Monitoring_Windows_Using_WMI.pdf: http://assets.nagios.com/downloads/nagiosxi/docs/Monitoring_Windows_Using_WMI.pdf
 .. _Check WMI Plus website: http://assets.nagios.com/